Tarea Hall Pittman: Biography

-Throughout her career, Pittman continued to broadcast the Negroes in the News radio program into the late 1970s.
-Pittman was the Director of the West Coast Region of the NAACP from 1961 to 1965 and retired from the NAACP in 1970 and she died on July 31, 1991.
+Tarea Hall Pittman died of a brain tumor at age 88 on July 31, 1991.
+Lawrence Crouchett, Director of the Center for African-American History and Culture, said, "She was the mother of the civil rights movement in California."
 She was said to have been an "integral part of the civil rights and social welfare movements in the Bay Area and the West Coast for much of the 20th Century."

-In 2015 the Berkeley, California city council voted to rename the city's South Branch Library in Pittman's honor after a community petition.
+ln 2015 the Berkeley, California city council voted to rename the city's South Branch Library in Pittman's honor after a community petition.